jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/3d-printed-radio-controlled-car.md

 ################################################################################

+I have been passively investigating options for creating an autonomous radio controlled car for sometime.
+Such a project has the possibility of mixing many technologies (e.g. RC car tech long with a wide range of sensors, SLAM, FPV, machine learning, etc.) and could occupy my attention for a long time.
+I started assembling a list of like-projects that address some of what I envisioned (see the list section "Similar Projects" at the very end of this write-up) but I didn't know where to begin and I didn't want to constraint myself to an initial build.

-I spotted a [write-up on Hackaday][21] about a nearly 100% 3D printed RC Car designed by Kris Shellman (I think that is his name).
+I then spotted a [write-up on Hackaday][21] about a nearly 100% 3D printed RC Car designed by Kris Shellman.
 Kris' website, [Engineering Nonsense][22], has links to [posted plans][23] and [videos on Youtube][24] for his PLA 3D printed RC car he calls Tarmo3.